 Step 4.
 Setting up and playing the music

 Start by choosing how you want to listen to the music.
 This can be through the mobile device speakers but preferably high quality speakers or ‘SleepPhones’.
-Then choose a preset (baroque is freely available) and press play.
+Then choose a preset and press play.
 Set the volume on your device to be as quiet as comfortably possible because quieter sounds are less distracting.
 If you are bothered by external sounds (such as traffic or neighbours), we’ve included ambient sound recordings so that you can increase the volume of the ambience to drown out unpleasant sounds.
-If you find the music too distracting or engaging, you can disable elements (such as the high notes) to simplify the music.
+If you find the music too distracting or engaging, you can disable elements (such as the bells, chimes and tings in in the playback screen) to simplify the music.
 Our app will automatically turn off the music after 45 minutes.

 Step 5.
 Engaging with the music